CrashOverride85/zc95/README.md

 ## ZC95 MkII

 This branch holds the ZC95 MkII.
-As I write this, I'm the only person to have built it.
-It's smaller, and condenses 3 of the PCBs into 1 to make the build a bit cheaper and much quicker than the Mk1.
+A few people have now reported successfully building this using PCB v2.0 & v2.1.
+Compared to the MKI, it's smaller, and condenses 3 of the PCBs into 1 to make the build a bit cheaper and much quicker than the MkI.

 These are the main changes from the MkI:
  - Much smaller - the mainboard is less than half the size